ryzwan29/assisterr-daily-claimer/README.md

    - Use [Phantom Wallet](https://www.youtube.com/watch?v=xS5VllDRyMc)
    - Use [Soflare](https://www.youtube.com/watch?v=HYNKAhQjwLU).
 Then convert your Soflare privatekey using [this script](https://gist.github.com/im-hanzou/bb5569806875168b47458a56334bbe60).
 3. Get account Tokens:
-   - Open [https://build.assisterr.ai](https://build.assisterr.ai/?ref=677ac8bd0fed0714db3d6dc7) and make sure you already logged in and complete tasks.
+   - Open [https://build.assisterr.ai](https://build.assisterr.ai/?ref=6664a1fbb7cbb265d7f66bba) and make sure you already logged in and complete tasks.
-   - Open your browser's Developer Tools by press F12 or press Ctrl+Shift+I and navigate to the Console tab.
+   - Inspect your browser and navigate to the `Console` tab.
    - Run the following commands:
   ```bash
 function getCookieValue(cookieName) {